A Brief History of Kardinia International College

 An exceptional educator and visionary, Yoshimaro built Gotemba Nishi High School, opening the new school in 1967.
 Mr Katsumata was Principal for over three decades and ‘…worked tirelessly with Mrs Katsumata to set the highest standards for education at their school.’

 Mr Katsumata’s contribution to education in Japan was recognised by the Emperor and the Minister of Education.
-Over the years he received numerous medals and awards for his valued contributions on numerous boards, associations, corporations and committees.
+Over the years he received numerous medals and awards for his valued contributions on various boards, associations, corporations and committees.
 He retired from his role as Principal at Gotemba Nishi but remained Chairman of the Board.

 In 1995, at 73 years of age, Mr Katsumata’s dream to create a new school to ‘…educate its students to be global citizens…promote international understanding, peace, harmony and friendship,’ was coming to fruition.
 The opportunity arose to purchase the empty former Morongo property, with his new school Kardinia International College opening its doors on February 1, 1996, with Mr John Goodfellow as the inaugural principal.